awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

              UIApplication.shared.registerUserNotificationSettings(notificationSettings)
              UIApplication.shared.registerForRemoteNotifications()

       #.
-In Xcode, choose your app target in the Project Navigator, choose :guilabel:`Capabilities`,
-         turn on :guilabel:`Push Notifications`.
+In Xcode Project Navigator, choose your app name at the top, choose your app name under :guilabel:`Targets`, then choose the :guilabel:`Capabilities` tab, and turn on :guilabel:`Push Notifications`.

          .. image:: images/xcode-turn-on-push-notification.png
             :scale: 100